BBVA/docker-hdfs-alluxio-spark/oc/README.md

 * 3 master nodes: HDFS Namenode, Alluxio Master, Spark Master and Zeppelin driver
 * 7 worker nodes: each contains an HDFS datanode, Alluxio worker and Spark slave.

-They are deployed with antiaffinity rules to avoid workers landidng on master nodes and have more than 1 worker in a single node.
+They are deployed with antiaffinity rules to avoid workers landing on master nodes and have more than 1 worker in a single node.

 All nodes are comprised of 8 cores and 16GB of RAM, 6GB of RAM for Alluxio 6GB for Spark and 6 for HDFS.
 There is a a persistent volume claim of 500Gi for the whole cluster.
 The resource allocations must be tuned to support your installation.

-Please read the yaml for current layout and futher details.
+Please read the yaml for current layout and further details.